Qile0317/APackOfTheClones/README.md

 }
 devtools::install_github("Qile0317/APackOfTheClones@dev")
 ```
+(Note: the package is about to undergo massive breaking changes in a subsequent CRAN release v1.0.0)

 ## Usage
 The main ball packing function `clonal_expansion_plot` in the package takes two main arguments:
 - a Seurat object with a UMAP reduction